Kalaimagal09/Titanic-Survival-Analysis-Data-Preparation/README.md

-# Titanic Dataset: Data Cleaning & Preprocessing 🚢
+# Titanic Dataset: Task 1- Data Cleaning & Preprocessing 🚢

 This project focuses on the fundamental steps of cleaning and preparing the classic Titanic dataset for machine learning analysis.
 The goal is to transform the raw data into a clean, structured format suitable for training predictive models.